allinbits/cosmos-cash/docs/Reference/GLOSSARY.md

 ### E-money tokens (EMT)

-E-money tokens refer to one single fiat currency only.
+A type of crypto asset for one single fiat currency

 ## L